 I didn’t exactly made the list in the 2014, because i never saw a need to, before i got into a bad company of wannabe youtubers (most of which called it quits).
 I didn’t made them, because there is no one to see them and because i constantly consume more things from the old years and find more worthy entries.
 And i don’t want to regularly try to update them and failing all self-imposed release dates like YourMovieSucksDOTorg.
 Though i nevertheless want one for 2014 for these reasons:

 I didn’t actually play Far Cry 4 and not really intend to (in near decade for sure), but it has an alternative ending, which shows the difference between games and movies, even if it consists mostly of cutscenes.
-Octodad: Dadliest Catch an absurdist comedy game with original kinaesthetics.
+Octodad: Dadliest Catch is an absurdist comedy game, with original kinaesthetics.
 A lot of people complain that it is a frustration simulator, but i played it on a flightstick and it was a smooth ride.
 It’s nice, but i don’t know if only a flightstick makes it easy and fun.
 Xenonauts is an attempt at X-Com, which allows you to role-play scary spec-ops assault team from every movie, where they fall onto the protagonist’s head all wielding shields and guns with laser sights, throwing smoke (and other) grenades all over the place.
-I yet to finish or even be invested into Divinity: Original Sin, and i don’t think their co-op style is working, and i think that the game is pointless without it, but still i appreciate the effort and a good turn-based combat with so much agency is a rare sight.
+I yet to finish or even be invested into Divinity: Original Sin, and i don’t think their co-op style is working, and it feels that the game is pointless without it.
+But still, i appreciate the effort, and a good turn-based combat, with so much agency is a rare sight.
 So, what was undeniably great this year?

 Shovel Knight (but not Treasure Trove!) a nice, but not perfect game, which knows its limitations and feels good up to the boss rush battle.